Fossj117/fossj117.github.io/_posts/2017-05-13-fcc-filings.md

 ---

 <i>
 **EDIT**: Did not expect this to blow up as much as it has!
-With that, wanted to highlight some important caveats to keep in mind when reading this post: (i) we don't know for sure what share of the "spam" comments are legitimate, though we do know that some are fabriacted; (ii) there is some evidence of botting/spamming on the pro-NN side as well (though likely not to the same degree), which is not investigated in this post, and could shift conclusions.
-If anyone is interested to investigate these questions, please let me know and I am happy to collaborate or share data.
+With that, wanted to highlight some important caveats to keep in mind when reading this post: (i) in this post I use the term "spam" to connote an identical bit of text that was repeatedly filed many times; importantly, we don't know exactly what share of these "spam" comments are legitimate, though we do know that some are fabricated; (ii) there is some evidence of botting/spamming on the pro-NN side as well (though likely not to the same degree), which is not addressed in this post, and could shift conclusions.
+If anyone is interested to futher address these caveats, please let me know and I am happy to collaborate or share data.
 </i>

 ### An Explosion of Comments